rails/spring/README.md

 ### tmp directory

 Spring needs a tmp directory.
-This will default to `Rails.root + 'tmp' + 'spring'`.
+This will default to `Rails.root.join('tmp', 'spring')`.
 You can set your own configuration directory by setting the `SPRING_TMP_PATH` environment variable.